Tennis Premier League

-Tennis Premier League is an Indian tennis league.
+Tennis Premier League, also known as Kia Tennis Premier League due to sponsorship reasons, is an Indian tennis league.
 It was founded by Kunal Thakkur and Mrunal Jain.
 The first season of the league was launched in October 2018.

-Hyderabad Strikers are the current champions after winning against Mumbai Eagles in the 2024 final.
+GS Delhi Aces are the current champions after winning against Yash Mumbai Eagles in the 2025 final.

 Background

 Auctions

 Tennis Premier League has a selection of marquee national and international players, which get selected via auction.

 Notable names

 Former tennis player Leander Paes is the owner of a team.
-Sania Mirza, an iconic and trailblazing name of Indian tennis, is the brand ambassador of a team.
-Bollywood actors Arjun Kapoor and Sonu Sood are also brand ambassadors of two TPL teams.
+Sania Mirza, a former Indian tennis player, and Bollywood actors Arjun Kapoor and Sonu Sood attended the Tennis Premier League Season 5 auction ceremony.

-To add to the list, Bollywood actresses Rakul Preet Singh, Sonali Bendre, and Taapsee Pannu are proud owners of three TPL teams.
+To add to the list, Bollywood actresses Rakul Preet Singh, Sonali Bendre, and Taapsee Pannu are owners of three TPL teams.

 During season 3 which was hosted in 2021, Goran Ivanišević, who is Novak Djokovic's coach, was part of TPL.
 Matthew Ebden, the winner of Wimbledon Championship 2022 men's doubles was a part of the league.